 Lastly, when designing your logo think about the mediums and use cases of your logo.
-From Facebook and Instagram to email heads, printed brochures, billboards etc, your logo’s layout and recognizability should work across various mediums and not be impacted by size, cropping, or configuration.”
+From Facebook and Instagram to email heads, printed brochures, billboards, etc, your logo’s layout and recognizability should work across various mediums and not be impacted by size, cropping, or configuration.

-Recommended resources: “There are plenty of great resources to help you create a logo yourself or have someone assist you.
+There are plenty of great resources to help you create a logo yourself or have someone assist you.
 Canva is a free tool that provides a very intuitive user experience and has all the elements you could need to create a good logo.
 The Noun Project is a wonderful resource for finding all sorts of icons and vector art.
-Fiverr and similar services are another great option if you want to find a graphic designer/ freelancer who can help create a logo for you and Pinterest/ Instagram are also both amazing resources to find logo inspiration as well as artists/ designers who can create logos for you.”
+Fiverr and similar services are another great option if you want to find a graphic designer or freelancer who can help create a logo for you.
+Pinterest and Instagram are also both amazing resources to find logo inspiration as well as artists and designers who can create logos for you.

 If you are having a tough time figuring out where to start or you feel overwhelmed with the sheer amount of resources available, consider checking out the recommended resources provided above as well as these top-rated logo design companies.